Understanding DNS Query Usage

 Optimise TTL Values

-Higher TTL (Time To Live) values reduce the number of queries by allowing clients to cache responses longer.
-Consider:
+Higher TTL values reduce the number of queries by allowing clients to cache responses longer.
+See our TTL best practices guide for recommended values:

 Monitor Traffic Patterns